CamusCamel/Camuscamel/README.md

 ## I am currently working on...

  * Building my personal website!
 Stay tuned for a link to it.
- * Getting my AWS Certified Developer - Associate
+ * Studying to get my Associate AWS Certification

  ## I am currently learning...
  * React!